How to log Time Series Data

 max_rate_hz: 1

-To monitor the logging activity and troubleshoot potential issues, use:
+To monitor the logging activity and troubleshoot potential issues on the device, use:

 journalctl -u data-logger -b -f